fabriciobencomo/devJobs_Laravel/README.md

 - Laravel
 - nodeJs
 - Npm
-- Create a database with the name ShareRecipes(mysql)
+- Create a database with the name devjobs(mysql)

 # installation